 - AccessAbility Services: Ensures that policies, practices, procedures and programs at UTSC are inclusive to ensure equal access to students with disabilities.

-- Campus Community Police: Works 24/7 to protect the safety and security of the University community and offers a variety of safety programs and services.
+- Campus Safety: Works 24/7 to protect the safety and security of the University community and offers a variety of safety programs and services.

 - Emergency Medical Response Group (EMRG): A non-profit volunteer organization involving a collaborative team of trained UTSC students, operating 24/7 providing first aid and Emergency First Responder (EFR) level assistance to students, faculty, and visitors on campus.

 - Health and Wellness Centre: Provides medical, nursing, counselling, health promotion and education services to UTSC students.

 - Safety and Support Services: Various activities, programs and supports at the University related to mental health, personal safety and sexual violence and harassment.

 What safety resources are available for student groups and classrooms?

 If you would like our department to come to your next student meeting or student event please contact us at 416-208-2928 and we would be happy to share what our department offers and how we can help meet student safety needs.

 Safety in laboratories